Environmental Considerations

 1. Investments in Flexible / Mixed Use Properties

-ADR invests in flexible/mixed use properties (as of January 2024, 85properties, 30% of the portfolio), thereby contributing in reducing environmental impact, revitalizing the area and providing convenient facilities to tenants and local residents.
+ADR invests in flexible/mixed use properties (as of July 2024, 88properties, 31% of the portfolio), thereby contributing in reducing environmental impact, revitalizing the area and providing convenient facilities to tenants and local residents.
 In addition, those flexible /mixed use properties have stores and squares open to public which contributes to the revitalization of the cities and the communities, by providing places for people gather.

 The flexible / mixed use properties that ADR invests in are;